Grand National Stats, Facts & Figures

 The largest collection of Grand National stats, facts, figures, records and trends about owners, trainers, jockeys and horses making it into the Aintree history books.
 Apply your new knowledge when you bet on the Grand National.
 Give yourself the best chance to pick a winner.

 If you want to check the Aintree favourites and odds for 2024, you can click on the button below.

-- The first race was held in 1839, but it started in inauspicious circumstances, going off two hours late after confusion over weighing procedures.
+- According to historical Grand National Stats, the first race was held in 1839, but it started in inauspicious circumstances, going off two hours late after confusion over weighing procedures.
 The aptly named, and 5-1 favourite, Lottery came home first.

 - The 1929 National featured the most starters in the race when 66 horses lined up.

 - The smallest field was in 1883 when just 10 faced the starter.

 - The fastest ever time is the 8 minutes 47.8 seconds Mr Frisk recorded in taking victory in 1990.

 - The slowest time is the 14m 53s it took Lottery to win the first National in 1839.

 - The smallest number of finishers was in 1928 when Tipperary Tim, a 100-1 outsider, was the first of two past the post.

 - The greatest number of horses to finish was 23 in 1984.
 Hallo Dandy, ridden by Neale Doughty, was the winner.
 17 completed last season.